100 percent real flour points out that most people use a fake which masquerades as the genuine article to bake their bread.

 This week in history saw the death of one of the greatest cricketers of all time; an Australian leg-spin bowler.
 He was only 52.

-Those with long memories will recall that he was sponsored by a nicotine-patch company but was caught out smoking at a party.
+Those with long memories will recall that he was once sponsored by a nicotine-patch company but was caught out smoking at a party.

 We will miss you, Warney.
 You gave so much to cricket.
-Hopefully your premature death will serve as a reminder to us that both the King and the Pawn will end up prematurely in the same box if they smoke; a third of your life.
+Hopefully your premature death will serve as a reminder to us that both the King and the Pawn will end up prematurely in the same box if they smoke; you lost a third of your life.

 Salt high blood pressure is an important but controversial subject; you can also have too little.

-Baking your own bread gives you a measure of control over how much salt you are consuming; our recipes have generally half the amount in commercial loaves.
+Baking your own bread gives you a measure of control over how much salt you are consuming; our recipes have half the amount in commercial loaves.

 There is a spiritual aspect of caring for the body with good food and avoiding junk; the spinoff is that a sound and blameless body suffers from a lot less pain.